-- Modify Configuration Parameter Values, below - Customize Logging, on page 80
+- Modify Configuration Parameter Values, on the next page - Customize Logging, on page 81

 Modify Configuration Parameter Values

 You modify Google Cloud Storage Connector configuration parameters by directly editing the parameters in the configuration file.
 When you set configuration parameter values, you must use UTF-8.